OFK Beograd: Youth system

 OFK Beograd's youth system has a reputation as one of the best in the history of Serbian football.
 In its 107 years of existence, it produced and promoted hundreds of players who played not just for the club, but for the national team as well.
 Among these players are the likes of Josip Skoblar, Spasoje Samardžić, Ilija Petković, Slobodan Santrač, Dragoslav Stepanović, Mitar Mrkela, Saša Ćurčić, Duško Tošić, Branislav Ivanović, Aleksandar Kolarov, and many others.

 Since OFK Beograd's existence, attention was always turned to the younger categories of players.
 Recently, the club has built a new private training center, comprising eight playing fields along with training equipment with the newest technology.

 A youth school was created with 150 players born between 1996 and 1999.
 There are also seven competitive teams for which more than 170 players are playing.
 The youth system compromises around 20 highly qualified coaches who are all specialized in certain areas of the game.
 Most of the coaches are former players who spent years at the club and who also went through the same youth system.
 Several physios are also present and are equipped with the newest technology for their work.

 Rivals

 OFK's biggest rivals are FK Rad from the Belgrade suburb of Banjica.
 It is known as the small Belgrade derby.
 In the mid-2000s in a game between the two clubs in the last game of the season OFK scored a last minute equalizer against Rad meaning Rad were relegated for the first time in almost twenty-five years.
 In the following season when OFK were playing in the Intertoto Cup Rad fans threw a number of flares from outside the stadium forcing UEFA to award the game 3–0 against OFK even though OFK won the game 6–1 against Estonian club Narva Trans.

 Other rivals to a much lesser degree include Crvena Zvezda and FK Partizan.

-After being relegated to Serbian League Belgrade OFK have a bitter rivalry with FK Zemun.
+After being relegated to Serbian League Belgrade OFK had a bitter rivalry with FK Zemun.